-Are you slave to anxious impulses?
+Are you slave to anxious compulsions?

-When you constantly allow yourself to get off task and act on anxious impulses, you’re teaching your brain to become more impulsive, easily sidetracked, and less focused.
+When you constantly allow yourself to get off task and act on anxious compulsions, you’re teaching your brain to become more impulsive, easily sidetracked, and less focused.
 Side effects may be that staying on task with full engagement may seem impossible and you may gain UNWANTED ANXIETY.

 Awareness: Become aware of the moment you sense a change.
 This can be through a sudden feeling, a thought, or a remembrance of something you should do.

 Freeze-frame it: Freeze the impulse.
 For example, if you suddenly feel anxious, freeze-frame the anxiety.